Chart Color Schemes

 The level of cultural diversity witnessed in Brookdale was found to be slightly above average when compared nationally for a number of language and cultural background related metrics

-Brookdale was found to have higher cultural diversity compared to most local markets, with 17.2% of its population speaking a language other than English at home and 27.2% born overseas.
+Brookdale was found to have a higher cultural diversity than most local markets, with 17.2% of its population speaking a language other than English at home and 27.2% born overseas.
 Christianity is the predominant religion in Brookdale, making up 38.4% of people there.
-Notably, the category 'Other' comprises 1.8% of Brookdale's population, compared to 3.0% across Greater Perth.
+However, the most notable overrepresentation was found in the 'Other' category, which comprises 1.8% of Brookdale's population compared to 1.4% across Greater Perth.

 Frequently Asked Questions - Diversity